vovoid/lunasky-vovoid-com-staging/about.md

                 <h1>About</h1>
             </header>
             <p>
-            This site is not about the current Luna Sky (v1.5) which can be found on Steam.
+            This site is not primarily about the current Luna Sky (v1.5) which can be found on Steam.
             </p>

             <p>